gabbyz297/ADMIXTURE-Analysis/Pipeline.md

 `/path/to/vcftools/bin/vcftools --vcf file.vcf --remove "remove_above_0.6.txt" --recode --recode-INFO-all --out file_filtered`

-VCFtools remove individuals script without notes can be found [here]()
+VCFtools remove individuals script without notes can be found [here](vcf_rm_indvs.sh)

+## Convert final VCF file to PLINK 1.9 files with VCFtools

+#PLINK will be used to run a PCA and ADMIXTURE accepts PLINK input files

 ### 🚧 This Pipeline is still in Progress 🏗️